2009 Republic of Ireland v France football matches: FIFA executive committee

 According to FIFA, the EGM discussion resulted in "concrete proposals" to ensure that improvements were made on the issues raised.
 According to Blatter, the committee recognised the game was at a "crossroads" and that, at the highest levels, where 32 cameras were to be used to film the 2010 World Cup, it was now "impossible" for just the referee and his two assistants to "see everything".

 The EGM announced that FIFA would be setting up an inquiry into future use of extra assistants and technology.
 The new inquiry would, according to Blatter, "have a look at technology or additional persons".
 Described as a "full inquiry" or "working party" by media commentators, it was to comprise a new FIFA committee with input drawn in part from the existing FIFA referees', football, technical and medical committees.

 The expected introduction of AARs for the 2010 World Cup was ruled out.
 The committee "stressed that it would be too soon to implement this new system at the 2010 FIFA World Cup South Africa."
 Blatter explained that, as AARs had not yet been trialled outside of Europe, the committee was of the opinion that any experiment must be carried out "globally" before it could be used in a World Cup.
-Blatter confirmed that the experiment with AAR's in the Europa League would continue into the 2010 knock-out stages.
+Blatter confirmed that the experiment with AARs in the Europa League would continue into the 2010 knock-out stages.
 The meeting also ruled out the use of video refereeing systems similar to those seen in rugby, cricket and tennis.
 Blatter stated that two companies investigating goal-line technology were due to report their results to International Football Association Board (IFAB) in March 2010.
 FIFA also called on the general secretaries of the Continental Federations to propose improvements to the format of the qualification and play-off phase of the World Cup competition, for submission by March 2010.